EzekielaRakotoarijaona/OlapMod/algoCpp/README.md

 * Open a terminal in the /build and run "cmake .." .
 This command will generate a Makefile.
 * Then run "make" to generate your exec.
-* You can now run your exec named main with "./main".
+* You can now run the terminal version your exec named main with a parameter with "./main {path_to_csv_file}".
+* To run the GUI version just launch "./qt_main" : from there, you can open a csv file and choose your options.

 To clear all the generated files by cmake :